ebiggerr/sims-backend/README.md

 The configuration can be done on the application.properties ( location : src/main/resources/application.properties) by specify the database url, account credentials such as username and password using
 ```
-spring.active.profile=dev (remove this if you want the application.properties to be default)
+spring.profiles.active=dev (remove this if you want the application.properties to be default)

 spring.datasource.url=jdbc:postgresql://{yourDomain}:{yourPort}/{yourDatabaseName}
 spring.datasource.username={yourDatabaseUsername}